James Ha: 2011–12

-In August 2011, Hong Kong Football Association has formed the long-term training section for 2013 East Asian Games and Ha was selected by the association.
+In August 2011, HKFA formed the long-term training section for 2013 East Asian Games and Ha was selected by the association.
 For the preparing of the games, Ha would be sent to a new first division league team consisting of members of the training section.
 At last, Ha did not be listed by Hong Kong Sapling and stayed in Kitchee.

 After the Europe trial of Ha, new Hong Kong national football team coach Ernie Merrick selected Ha for the friendlies against Singapore and Vietnam due to absent Chan Siu Ki and Godfred Karikari.

-In June 2012, Ha was chosen by Merrick for under-23 team to 2014 AFC U-22 Asian Cup qualification in Laos.
+In June 2012, Ha was chosen by Merrick for under-23 team to 2013 AFC U-22 Championship qualification in Laos.
 He played the opening match of the Hong Kong team as a substitute but Hong Kong lost the game by 2–3.

 2017–18

-Ha made his international debut for the national team on 5 October 2017, in a 4–0 friendly win over Laos.
+On 5 October 2017, Ha made his international debut for Hong Kong in a friendly match against Laos.